 38. Regulations

-(1) Subject to subsections (3) to (7), the Governor may make regulations prescribing all matters that are required or permitted by this Act or section 26 of the State Superannuation (Transitional and Consequential Provision) Act 2000 to be prescribed, or are necessary or convenient to be prescribed, for giving effect to this Act.
+(1) Subject to subsections (3) to (7), the Governor may make regulations prescribing all matters that are required or permitted by this Act or section 26 of the State Superannuation (Transitional and Consequential Provisions) Act 2000 to be prescribed, or are necessary or convenient to be prescribed, for giving effect to this Act.

 (2) Without limiting the generality of subsection (1) regulations may be made under subsection (1) in relation to —